siddarthpai/hsp-blog/README.md

 -   Centre widget responsible for laying out stuff in the centre of the screen
 -   Text widget is responsible for putting text and styling text

-💡NOTE:
+*💡NOTE:*
--It is recommended by flutter team to put a comma after each parenthesis so that when we reformat the code with reformatter provided by dart it becomes neater
+-*It is recommended by flutter team to put a comma after each parenthesis so that when we reformat the code with reformatter provided by dart it becomes neater*
-- main is important because the code executes from main.
-It is the starting point of all the flutter apps
+- *main is important because the code executes from main.
+It is the starting point of all the flutter apps*
-- ‘//’ are used to write comments
+- *‘//’ are used to write comments*

 Now, well add an AppBar(a widget) to our Scaffold and give it a color using the 'backgroundColor' property as follows:

+	void main() {
+		runApp(
+			MaterialApp(
+				home: Scaffold(
+				 backgroundColor: Colors.black,
+				 appBar: AppBar(
-`void main() { runApp( MaterialApp( home: Scaffold( backgroundColor: Colors.black, appBar: AppBar( title: Text('I Am Rich'), backgroundColor: Colors.red, ), ), ), ); }`
+					 title: Text('I Am Rich'),
+					 backgroundColor: Colors.red,
+					 ),
+					),
+				),
+			);
+		}

 Output: